 Ask the class:

-Once again, play clip of Grandmaster Flash and the Furious Five performing “The Message.”
+Once again, play clip of Grandmaster Flash and the Furious Five performing “.”
 This time, ask students to pay close attention to the lyrics.

 Divide the students up into small groups to engage in a guided discussion.
 Project the Ned Sublette quote for students to reference during their conversations.
 Each group will consider the following two prompts, which the teacher may either write on the board or read aloud: